Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Multi-Sector BD-RIS Model

-\begin{remark} There are threefold differences between STAR-RIS/IOS \cite{xu2021star}, \cite{zhang2022intelligent} and the proposed multi-sector BD-RIS. \begin{itemize} \item STAR-RIS/IOS \cite{xu2021star}, \cite{zhang2022intelligent} is a special instance of our proposed multi-sector BD-RIS with $L = 2$. \item Our model includes the effect of antenna beamwidth (and gain).
+\begin{remark} There are threefold differences between STAR-RIS/IOS \cite{xu2021star}, \cite{zhang2022intelligent} and the proposed multi-sector BD-RIS.
+1) STAR-RIS/IOS \cite{xu2021star}, \cite{zhang2022intelligent} is a special instance of our proposed multi-sector BD-RIS with $L = 2$.
+2) Our model includes the effect of antenna beamwidth (and gain).
 Since the coverage of each sector of the multi-sector BD-RIS decreases with the growth of the number of sectors $L$, the antennas utilized to realize the multi-sector BD-RIS have narrower beamwidth, and thus higher gains.
-The antenna gain has a significant influence on the fading channels as analyzed in Section II-B and thus on the system performance as illustrated in Sections IV and V. \item The proposed model is built upon a group-connected reconfigurable impedance network \cite{shen2021}, \cite{balanis2015}, which cannot be done with IOS/STAR-RIS modeling \cite{xu2021star}, \cite{zhang2022intelligent} without a rigorous derivation based on network analysis theory. \end{itemize} \end{remark}
+The antenna gain has a significant influence on the fading channels as analyzed in Section II-B and thus on the system performance as illustrated in Sections IV-VI.
+3) The proposed model is built upon a group-connected reconfigurable impedance network \cite{shen2021}, \cite{balanis2015}, which cannot be done with IOS/STAR-RIS modeling \cite{xu2021star}, \cite{zhang2022intelligent} without a rigorous derivation follolwing network analysis theory. \end{remark}

-Now with the channel model (\ref{eq:channel_model}), together with the path loss model (\ref{eq:path_loss_idealized}) or (\ref{eq:path_loss_specific}) and the small-scale fading model (\ref{eq:rician_h_ui}) and (\ref{eq:rician_h_it}), and the cell-wise single-connected multi-sector BD-RIS model with continuous values (\ref{eq:ris_constraint_continuous}) or discrete values (\ref{eq:ris_constraint_discrete}), we finally establish the multi-sector BD-RIS-assisted communication model.
+Now with the channel model (\ref{eq:channel_model}), together with the path loss model (\ref{eq:path_loss_idealized}) or (\ref{eq:path_loss_specific}) and the small-scale fading model (\ref{eq:rician_h})-(\ref{eq:los}), and the cell-wise single-connected multi-sector BD-RIS model with continuous values (\ref{eq:ris_constraint_continuous}) or discrete values (\ref{eq:ris_constraint_discrete}), we finally establish the multi-sector BD-RIS-assisted communication model.
 In Sections III-VI, we will first discuss the potential applications of the multi-sector BD-RIS and then use this model to evaluate the performance of multi-sector BD-RIS-assisted communication systems.

-\section{Potential Applications of Multi-Sector BD-RIS}
+\section{Potential Applications \\ of Multi-Sector BD-RIS}

-In this section, we list several potential applications of our proposed multi-sector BD-RIS.
+In this section, we list potential applications of the proposed multi-sector BD-RIS.